tomoleary/tomoleary.github.io/_pages/research.md

 <figure>
   <img src="/assets/images/ResearchGMR.png" alt="">
-  <figcaption> (Far left) Manufactured solution with high gradient in the region colored red.
+  <figcaption> (Far left) Manufactured solution with a large gradient in the region coloured deep red.
 (Center left) A region of interest (shaded light red) where the solution is declared to be of primary interest.
 (Center right) A goal-oriented adaptive mesh refinement pattern which seeks to minimize the numerical error in the region of interest.
 (Far right) Vast improvement in the efficiency across three new goal-oriented refinement strategies, shown in red, green, and blue, in comparison to a standard adaptive mesh refinement strategy, shown in black. </figcaption>
 </figure>

 Goal-oriented methods are tailored for accuracy in a specific output.
 With goal-oriented methods, great efficiency improvements can be achieved because a globally high-quality solution is often not necessary.
 Once the output is determined there are many different ways in which to seek efficiency improvements.
-One way is through goal-oriented adaptive mesh refinement, which I explored for non-symmetric functional settings through a new Petrov-Galerkin duality theory which I developed.
+One way is through goal-oriented adaptive mesh refinement, which I explored in non-symmetric functional settings through a new Petrov-Galerkin duality theory which I developed.

 ###### Keith, B., Vaziri Astaneh, A., and Demkowicz, L. (2017).
 Goal-oriented adaptive mesh refinement for non-symmetric functional settings. _ArXiv e-print arXiv:1711.01996 [math.NA]_ [[preprint](https://arxiv.org/abs/1711.01996)]